autodyne/qxsl/README.md

 ```

 qxsl contains [the definition of ALLJA1 contest](src/main/resources/qxsl/ruler/allja1.lisp) as a sample inside the JAR file.
-To use the predefined definition, write a program as follows:
+You can try the predefined definition as follows:

 ```Scala
 import qxsl.ruler.Contest // contest